weproud/context-compose/README.md

 Claude: Uses the init tool to create .hellomcp directory and hello.yaml

 User: "Send a message to Slack saying 'Hello team!'"
-Claude: Uses send_message_slack tool to send the message
+Claude: Uses slack_send_message tool to send the message
 ```

 ### Using CLI